bcit-ltc/infrastructure-documentation/docs/services-systems.md

 >
 > * Login with your BCIT credentials using the **OIDC** authentication method

-[Hashicorp Vault](https://vaultproject.io) is the LTC's secrets management platform.
+[Hashicorp Vault](https://vaultproject.io) is the TLU's secrets management platform.
 It stores secrets used for apps, database credentials, certificates, etc..., and serves as an authentication middleware to secure communication between source code repositories and deployments.

 ## Rancher